The Cubs’ 10 Greatest Hitters

 In a stunning fact clearly indicative of the times, Sosa became the only player to hit 60 homers three times—and amazingly never led the NL in either of those years.
 He otherwise did pace the league twice, with 50 in 2000 and 49 in 2002.
 In terms of RBIs, Sosa’s 160 in 2001 and 158 in 1998 are the two highest totals by a National Leaguer since Wilson brought home his record 191 in 1930.
 But Sosa’s emphasis on power sapped him of his ability (or inclination) to use his once fleet feet, as noted by sportswriter Howard Bryant—who pointed out that Sosa went from being a 30-30 threat (recording 30+ homers and 30+ steals in 1993 and 1995) to that of 60-0, failing to swipe a single bag in 2001.

 Sosa’s final years were marked by controversy and the inevitable decline in numbers.
 He was caught using a corked bat in 2003, and later was ratted out as one of the 103 players who tested positive for steroids that same year—though the latter revelation was hardly a surprise to those who saw Sosa grow from skinny speedster to bulky slugger.
 (Sosa himself has dodged the question of whether he took illegal performance enhancement, saying he would only answer the question once inducted into the Hall of Fame—should that moment ever occur.)
-He became extremely disliked by teammates for his self-absorbed presence in the clubhouse, something all too clearly revealed when, after bailing out on the Cubs before the final game of the 2004 campaign, pitchers Kerry Wood and Mark Prior took a bat and bashed away at the boombox Sosa constantly played aloud to the chagrin of others.
+He became extremely disliked by teammates for his self-absorbed presence in the clubhouse; that was something all too clearly revealed when, after Sosa bailed on the Cubs before the final game of the 2004 campaign, pitchers Kerry Wood and Mark Prior took a bat and bashed away at the boombox he constantly played aloud to the chagrin of others.
 Sosa was traded to Baltimore where his career sank even faster; after skipping a year, he played a final season for Texas in 2007 (where he began his career in 1989) and hit his 600th career homer amid a mild comeback performance.

 Bill Nicholson (1939-48)